-This road is usually open all year, but it can be closed occasionally for short periods while crews clear heavy snows.
+The road tops out at 874m (2,867ft) above the sea level by Kancamagus Pass.
+This road is usually open all year round, but can be closed occasionally for short periods while crews clear heavy snows.
 The Kancamagus Highway receives a lot of snow each year.
 The first snowfall usually occurs before the leaves have fully fallen, and the last snowfall may not occur until Memorial Day.
 Winter is long along this road, but it is well maintained, and opportunities for winter recreation abound for cross country skiers, snowshoers, hikers, photographers, as well as the casual visitor.